Money and Happiness: An Enriching Relationship?

 Can we then say that happiness can be bought with money?
 That is if you spend it right.

-After all, a lot of wealthy people still battle with alcohol or drug addiction, depression, and some have even ended their own lives.
+After all, a lot of high-net-worth people still battle with alcohol or drug addiction, depression, and some have even ended their own lives.

 In your own experience, you must have noticed that getting a raise or bonus didn’t make you happier long-term.
 The initial euphoria quickly dissipates as you get used to the new pay.
 Again, buying a new smartphone, or the latest trending gadget didn’t do much for your happiness.